oe73773/show-leases/README.md

 ```
 2017-04-19T06:47:07.226422+02:00 <hostname> dhcpd
 ```
-I will try to add handling for both date formats in next version.
+For traditional timestamp I add the year.
+I assume the timezone for syslog is the same as the timezone the tool is using.

 Depending on our setup you might need to change the files used (line 30-32):
 ```perl